1. DESIGN

 Deciding what you need to know is the starting point

 We start by looking at what each programme sets out to achieve – to understand the theory of change.
 This involves talking to staff running the programmes.
 What do they know already?
 What do they want to know more about?
 Next, we craft questions and test them with affected people.
+Do they understand the questions?
+Do they get at the right issues?
+The focus is on perceptions, not facts – on people’s trust in aid agencies, on the relevance and timeliness of services, on people’s sense of empowerment and their sense of the way things will turn out for them.

 2. COLLECT